pascalgn/jiracli/README.md

 ## Usage

 Jiracli can be started in one of two modes, GUI and console mode.
-When no explicit mode is given (`-c` for console mode or `-g` for GUI mode), a mode is selected automatically.

 After startup, Jiracli presents a command prompt to execute commands.
 For information about available commands, see the section [Commands](#commands).